Mjz86/C_colon/mcc.md

-// also a special case for example used in more relaxed async code,  this doesn't require thread safe qualification but still requires const qualifier and async safe qualifier, using a  non atomic refrence counter however can allow for mutability, because it only allows a single thread to be scheduled, but the drawback is that the whole structured concurrency tree with this root has its scheduler changed to a single-threaded one, however the mutex and atomic overhead is unnecessary when using this method.
+// also a special case for example used in more relaxed async code,  this does not require thread safe qualification but still requires const qualifier and async safe qualifier, using a  non atomic refrence counter however can allow for mutability, because it only allows a single thread to be scheduled, but the drawback is that the whole structured concurrency tree with this root has its scheduler changed to a single-threaded one, however the mutex and atomic overhead is unnecessary when using this method.
 `for co_await (auto [`inout` a, in b, out c,pass d ]: asynchronous-single-threaded-iteration-primitive){` ...
 `}`